Using a Bladder Diary

 Taking note of what you eat and drink, how much, and when will help you determine if you’re consuming items that trigger your incontinence symptoms or not.
 For example, a large cup of coffee may increase the amount of pressure on your bladder, causing an intense urge to go.
 Other possible triggers include caffeine, chocolate, spicy foods, fried foods, alcohol, and items high in sugar.
 By learning your triggers, you’ll be able to tell what foods and drinks need to be avoided before and during important events.

-The amount that you leak or if you fully void your bladder is a key indicator as to what type of incontinence you have.
+The way you leak urine may indicate which type of urinary incontinence you have.
 For example, leaking while you laugh, exercise, or sneeze suggests that you may have stress incontinence.
 However, experiencing sudden pressure to urinate and fully emptying your bladder is more closely related to urge incontinence.

 Why should I record any pain?

-How intense pain is and where the pain is located provides helpful clues to what type of incontinence you have, as well as if you may have an additional diagnosis.
+Pain and where it’s located may indicate underlying contributors to your incontinence.
 Pain or frequent urination can also indicate that you have an infection such as a urinary tract infection (UTI).

 Do bladder diaries really work?